zhiming99/rpc-frmwrk/README.md

 This is an asynchronous and event-driven RPC framework for embeded system with small system footprint.
 It is targeting at the IOT platforms, high-throughput, and high availability over hybrid network.
 Welcome to join!

 #### Concept
-[`Here`](https://github.com/zhiming99/rpc-frmwrk/blob/master/Concept.md) are some concepts that help to understand this project.
+[`Here`](https://github.com/zhiming99/rpc-frmwrk/blob/master/Concept.md) is an introduction about some concepts that help to understand this project.

 #### Dependency:
 This framework depends on the following packags: